organix/uFork/ufork-wasm/sponsor.md

-with their sponsor in this state, the event or continuation is discarded and the garbage-collector cleanly removes all associated memory of them from the system.
+with their sponsor in this state, the event or continuation is discarded and the garbage-collector cleanly removes all their associated memory from the system.